yueneiqi/cargo-buckal/docs/multi-platform.md

 Cargo encodes target-specific dependencies in `cargo metadata` as platform predicates (for example, `cfg(target_os = "windows")`).
 During `migrate`, cargo-buckal maps those predicates to a set of OS keys (`linux`/`macos`/`windows`) by evaluating them against cached `rustc --print=cfg --target <triple>` snapshots for Rust Tier-1 host targets.

-If a predicate can’t be mapped to `linux`/`macos`/`windows`, cargo-buckal treats the dependency as unconditional by default (to preserve build success).
-If you prefer dropping deps that only target unsupported platforms, use `--supported-platform-only`.
+If a predicate matches none of `linux`/`macos`/`windows`, cargo-buckal treats the dependency as unsupported-only and omits it from generated rules.

 ## Using it